AndrePasquali/Pac-Man-Unity-Clone/README.md

 - MAC OSX

 ## KNOW ISSUES
-- GHOSTS SOMETIMES CAN WALK OUT OF LEVEL (Collision problems)
+- GHOSTS SOMETIMES CAN WALK OUT OF THE LEVEL

 ## TODO
 - ADD OTHER I.A FORMS